-Just a bookmark salad for now of things related to p0rn, which is, as Peter Watts points out possibly what the universe itself is.
+Just a bookmark salad for now of things related to p0rn, such as, as Peter Watts points out, the universe itself.

 Jon Ronson, the Butterfly effect, on the tech takeover of the western porn industry.